Vaish1100/simple-html-css-site/README.md

-https://vaishnavi1100.github.io/
-Visit the above link to see the site
+Visit this link to see the site: https://vaishnavi1100.github.io/